-Mumu Mike Williams recent collaborative works make a bold statement about land possession.
-Painted on Australia post mail bags he capitalises on the potential offered by the existing text on the bags - ‘Theft or misuse of this bag is a criminal offence penalties apply’.
-Williams shifts this message through direct comments in Pitjantjara that highlight rights to country that have not been respected.
-On the other side of the work Willy Muntjantji Martin has painted his tjukurrpa which documents an innate attachment to country, his rights to country.
-Suspended by a kulata (spear) made by Sammy Dodd the work makes a poignant statement about legal rights and the maintenance of law.
+Kunmanara (Mumu Mike) Williams' recent collaborative works makes a bold statement about land possession.
+Painted on Australia Post mail bags, he capitalises on the potential offered by the existing text on the bags: ‘Theft or misuse of this bag is a criminal offence penalties apply’.
+Williams' shifts this message through direct comments in Pitjantjatjara that highlight rights to Country that have not been respected.
+On its reverse, Kunmanara (Willy Muntjantji) Martin has painted his Tjukurpa (Sacred Law and Culture) which documents an innate attachment to Country, and his rights to Country.
+Suspended by a kulata (spear) made by Sammy Dodd, the work makes a poignant statement about legal rights and the maintenance of Law.

 The Pitjantjatjara text states:

 You must never steal our Tjukurpa (law and culture)/

 Theft or misuse of this manta (Land) is a criminal offence, penalties apply'

 acrylic, ink and acrylic marker pen on canvas mailbags with kulata (spear) made from punu (wood), malu pulyku (kangaroo tendon) and kiti (resin made from mulga leaf resin)

 A - Part A, 118 x 75 cm